How to Make a Floor Pillow (Sewing Tutorial)

-These 2 presser feet come with the 32 Ultimate Presser Foot Set.
-The beading foot can be used with thicker cord than the piping foot, but you have to put your needle off-center to be able to use it to stitch next to the piping.
-If you use a very thick cord, too thick to fit under these feet, you can also use a zipper foot to stitch close to the cord.
+These two presser feet come with the 32 Ultimate Presser Foot Set.
+The beading foot can be used with thicker cord than the piping foot, but you have to put your needle off center to be able to use it to stitch next to the piping.
+If you use a very thick cord, too thick to fit under these feet, you can also use an adjustable zipper foot to stitch close to the cord.
 All of our presser feet are in this section of the webstore.

 5. Fold around the other end of the piping.

 Do the same with the other circle and piping strip.
-The 2 circles should look identical.
+The two circles should look identical.

 Line up the edges of the circle with the side panel, right sides facing, and pin around.